-The course covers the basic notions of Game Theory, Normal Form and Extensive Form games.
+The course covers the basic notions of Non -Cooperative Game Theory, both Normal Form and Extensive Form games.

 Professor ALDO RUSTICHINI